 If we ever meet again in future, let the destiny decide our fate.

 This is to remind you that I respect your will.
 But I will keep writing letters to you until you stop being stubborn.

 You are not dying.
 You are just suffering from a disease that will be cured soon.
 I prefer to be an optimist.
 Get well soon!

 1st February 2005

 You didn’t write back to me for a really long time.
 I hope you are in good health.

 12th May 2005

 Our will or willpower can indeed help us to combat with diseases.
 My brother Arup was not suffering from a fatal illness.
 He just lost his will to live.
 Your letters kept his optimism alive.
 Every time I walked noiselessly into his room to keep your letter on his study table, I knew he noticed.
-I saw him laid on his bed with half-closed eyes.
-Your letters kept him going through this tough phase of his life.
+I saw him resting on his bed with half-closed eyes.
+Your letters kept him going through the tough phase of his life.
 He wanted to get better.
 He stopped smoking.
 He took all his medicines properly.
 I have never seen my brother so disciplined before.

 Yesterday, we went to the doctor’s clinic.
-After medical examination he told to Arup, ‘You can lead normal life from now on.
+After medical examination he told Arup, ‘You can lead normal life from now onwards.
 Keep taking the medicines.
 And don’t smoke.
 Smoking kills.’
 The doctor smiled for the first time during this six months treatment.
 I saw my brother’s face beaming with joy.
 He is able to speak in an audible tone again.

 13th May 2005